mcrovella/transformer-math/L06-CausalModels.md

 With this expression, we can answer any observational question!

-One important point is that by assuming this model is true, we are inputting *causality*.
+One important point is that by assuming this model is true, we are assuming *causality*.

 Now that we established this model, if we wanted to ask how likely a random student is to get a strong recommendation?
 We could just compute: